A Unified Framework for Probabilistic Component Analysis: A Unified EM Framework for Component Analysis

-The EM algorithm for our models is an iterative procedure for recovering the latent space which preserves the characteristics enforced by the selected latent neighbourhood.
-Our analysis is similar to PCCA \cite{roweis1998algorithms,TippingPPCA}.
-For $N << T,F$ the complexity at each iteration is bounded by $O(TNF)$, unlike deterministic models which is $O(T^3)$.
-This is due to the covariance appearing only in trace operations, and is of high value for our proposed EM based models, since e.g, for LPP there is only the deterministic equivalent, with $O(T^3)$ complexity.
+{\bf Complexity.} \looseness-1The proposed EM algorithm iteratively recovers the latent space preserving the characteristics enforced by the selected latent neighbourhood.
+Similarly to PCCA \cite{roweis1998algorithms,TippingPPCA}, for $N \ll T,F$ the complexity of each iteration is bounded by $O(TNF)$, unlike deterministic models ($\mathcal{O}(T^3)$).
+This is due to the covariance appearing only in trace operations, and is of high value for our proposed models, especially in case where no other probabilistic equivalent exists.